 Sake can be heated to as much as 60°C (140°F), though heating it so much is rarely recommended.
 Sake at such high serving temperatures can negatively affect the drink’s flavor and taste.
 Heated sake is usually served at 50°C (122°F).

 Sake served at 50°C (122°F) is known as atsukan (hot) sake.
 To warm your sake to this temperature, you should:

 - Pour the room temperature or cold sake into a tokkuri.
 A tokkuri is essentially a sake server that’s very similar to a decanter.
 Ideally, it should be made of either porcelain or ceramic.
-If you’re looking to buy a tokkuri, I recommend the from Amazon.
+If you’re looking to buy a tokkuri, I recommend the No products found. from Amazon.
 This ceramic set includes a tokkuri, 6 sake cups, a stovetop warmer, a warming mug, and a bamboo tray.
 You also get a protective gift box to keep it safe.

 - Place the tokkuri in a pot and fill it with cold water.
 The pot should be deep enough that all of the bulb of the server (where the sake is) is below the water.
 This will ensure that all of the sake heats evenly.

 - Remove the tokkuri from the pot.
 Turn on the heat and start boiling the water.
 Take the water off the stovetop once the temperature is just under 100°C (212°F).

 - Place your tokkuri in the pot immediately.
 Let the sake heat for about 2.5 minutes if you’re looking for atsukan sake.
 A good way to tell if the sake is at temperature is when you see the sake’s surface bubbling quickly.

 Once heated, your sake should have a strong aroma and a crisp, dry flavor.
 If you’re looking to prepare sake to another temperature, the time it should spend in the water bath will change accordingly.